bioc/metagene2/README.md

-metagene: A package to produce metagene plots
+metagene2: A package to produce metagene plots
 ========================================================

 This package produces metagene plots to compare the behavior of DNA-interacting proteins at selected groups of genes/features.
 Bam files are used to increase the resolution.
 Multiple combination of group of bam files and/or group of genomic regions can be compared in a single analysis.
 Bootstraping analysis is used to compare the groups and locate regions with statistically different enrichment profiles.